 - Rule 62c.
-(1) A pharmacist, dispensing prescriber, or veterinarian who dispenses a prescription drug that is a controlled substance listed in schedules 2 to 5 shall transmit the data, as specified under R 338.3162b by electronic media or other means as approved by the department or the department's contractor. - (2) The data must be transmitted in the format established by the ASAP 4.1 Standard for Prescription Drug Monitoring Programs. - (3) A pharmacist, dispensing prescriber, or veterinarian who dispenses controlled substances and who does not have an automated record-keeping system capable of producing an electronic report in the format established by subrule (2) of this rule may request a waiver from electronic reporting.
-The request shall be made in writing to the department. - (4) A pharmacist, dispensing prescriber, or veterinarian may be granted a waiver, if he or she demonstrates an inability to report as required by R 338.3162b and he or she agrees in writing to report the data to the department or the department's contractor by submitting a completed MAPS claim form as defined in R 338.3102(1)(c) or transmitting data via an internet web portal that is provided by the department or the department's contractor for this purpose.
+(1) A pharmacist, dispensing prescriber, or veterinarian who dispenses a prescription drug that is a controlled substance listed in schedules 2 to 5 shall transmit the data, as specified under R 338.3162b, by electronic media or other means as approved by the department or the department's contractor. - (2) The data must be transmitted in the format established by the ASAP 5.0 Standard for Prescription Drug Monitoring Programs. - (3) A pharmacist, dispensing prescriber, or veterinarian who dispenses controlled substances and does not have an automated record-keeping system capable of producing an electronic report in the format established by subrule (2) of this rule may request a waiver from electronic reporting.
+The request must be made in writing to the department. - (4) A pharmacist, dispensing prescriber, or veterinarian may be granted a waiver, if the pharmacist, dispensing prescriber, or veterinarian demonstrates an inability to report as required by R 338.3162b and agrees in writing to report the data to the department or the department's contractor by submitting a completed MAPS claim form or transmitting data via an internet web portal that is provided by the department or the department's contractor for this purpose.

-- R 338.3162d Required reporting of prescription data; error reporting. - Rule 62d.
-(1) A pharmacist, pharmacy, dispensing prescriber, or veterinarian shall report all scheduled 2 to 5 controlled substances dispensed. - (2) The licensee shall forward the data required by R 338.3162b by on-line transmission, computer diskette, compact disk, or other approved medium, as specified in R 338.3162c to the department or the department's contractor, on a daily basis, by the end of the next business day and include the data for all controlled substances dispensed since the previous transmission or report. - (3) A pharmacist, pharmacy, dispensing prescriber, or veterinarian who does not have the capacity to forward the information as specified in R 338.3162b, shall mail or deliver the information to a location specified by the department or the department's contractor not later than 7 calendar days after the date that the controlled substance has been dispensed, and include the data for all controlled substances dispensed since the previous transmission or report. - (4) The department or the department's contractor shall notify a pharmacist, pharmacy, dispensing prescriber, or veterinarian of an error in data reporting.
-Upon receiving notification of an error in data reporting, a pharmacist, pharmacy, dispensing prescriber, or veterinarian shall take appropriate measures to correct the error and transmit the corrected data to the department or the department's contractor within 7 calendar days of being notified of the error. - (5) A pharmacist, pharmacy, dispensing prescriber, or veterinarian who fails to report the dispensing of a prescription for a controlled substance listed in schedules 2 to 5 as required, is subject to the penalty provisions in section 16221, 17741, or 17768 of the code, MCL 333.16221, 333.17741, or 333.17768, in article 15 of the code, MCL 333.16101 to 333.18838.
+R 338.3162d Required reporting of prescription data; error reporting.

+Rule 62d.
+(1) A pharmacist, pharmacy, dispensing prescriber, or veterinarian shall report all scheduled 2 to 5 controlled substances dispensed.

+(2) The licensee shall forward the data required by R 338.3162b by online transmission, computer diskette, compact disk, or other approved medium, as specified in R 338.3162c

+- to the department or the department's contractor, on a daily basis, by the end of the next business day and include the data for all controlled substances dispensed since the previous transmission or report. - (3) A pharmacist, pharmacy, dispensing prescriber, or veterinarian that does not have the capacity to forward the information as specified in R 338.3162b, shall mail or deliver the information to a location specified by the department or the department's contractor not later than 7 calendar days after the date that the controlled substance has been dispensed, and include the data for all controlled substances dispensed since the previous transmission or report. - (4) The department or the department's contractor shall notify a pharmacist, pharmacy, dispensing prescriber, or veterinarian of an error in data reporting.
+If a pharmacist, pharmacy, dispensing prescriber, or veterinarian receives notification of an error in data reporting, the pharmacist, pharmacy, dispensing prescriber, or veterinarian shall take appropriate measures to correct the error and transmit the corrected data to the department or the department's contractor within 7 calendar days after being notified of the error. - (5) A pharmacist, pharmacy, dispensing prescriber, or veterinarian that fails to report the dispensing of a prescription for a controlled substance listed in schedules 2 to 5 as required, is subject to the penalty provisions in section 16221, 17741, or 17768 of the code, MCL 333.16221, 333.17741, or 333.17768.

-R 338.3162e Rescinded.
+R 338.3163 Rescinded.